 Dental anxiety commonly makes itself known through general anxiety symptoms.
 These include sweating, increased heartbeat, low blood pressure, fainting, or crying.

 What does the dentist give for anxiety?

-Dentists can give anti anxiety drugs to patients who struggle with dental anxiety.
-The most common anti anxiety drug given is diazepam also known as valium.
-Dentists may also recommend laughing gas or oral sedation to those to visibly show signs of anxiety, or those who discuss their anxiety with their dentist.
+Dentists can give anti-anxiety drugs to patients who struggle with dental anxiety.
+The most common anti-anxiety drug given is diazepam also known as valium.
+Dentists may also recommend laughing gas or oral sedation to those visibly showing signs of anxiety, or those who discuss their anxiety with their dentist.